gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 1. Click on **☑️Validate**.
   - A pop-up window titled _Validation summary_ opens with a short summary of what the validation entails.
-  - Note that only the Swiss specimens of species under the scope of InfoSpecies will be reviewed.
+  - Only the Swiss specimens of species under the scope of InfoSpecies will be sent.
 Records coming from other countries or of other species will be ignored, as well as fossil specimens.
   - Each record has been assigned to its corresponding data center during the Encoding step.
 The records are going to be grouped in a CSV file and sent by e-mail to each data center.
 The number of records per file is displayed next to the corresponding data center.
 Both imported and encoded data are sent.
 2. Click on **Validate**.
   - A progression bar appears during the initiation of the validation process and disappears when launched.
 It might take some time for the validation files to be compiled.
 You can check their state in the **Validations tab**.